 Benign pigmented spots can also develop in the eyes (iris melanosis).
 While iris melanosis is benign, in some cases can transform into a malignancy.
 Cats with iris melanosis should be regularly evaluated by a veterinarian or specialist veterinary ophthalmologist to monitor its progress.
 Glaucoma (increased intraocular pressure) is also a risk factor for cats with iris melanosis.

-Unlike humans, sun exposure doesn’t appear to increase the incidence of melanoma in cats; however, sun exposure does cause squamous cell carcinoma, so it is important to take care, especially with pale cats or cats with sparse fur (such as the Sphynx).
+Unlike humans, sun exposure doesn’t appear to increase the incidence of melanoma in cats; however, sun exposure does cause squamous cell carcinoma, so it is vital to take care, especially with pale cats or cats with sparse fur (such as the Sphynx).

 There may be a genetic predisposition to malignant melanoma.